The best places to eat in Denver span the map but are always more than your basic farm to table small plates.

 Troy Guard is hands-down my favorite chef in Denver.
 He likes putting pop rocks in everything from drinks at Chingones (but they got rid of my favorite thing on the menu, the kale fundido, so I haven’t been back in awhile…) to hamachi at TAG, which is yes, sushi with pop rocks.
 It sounds strange, but it’s sensory experience he calls “continental social food.”
 The menu also includes approachable small plates like kobe sliders and duck.
 Now I know what you’re thinking, I don’t trust many places that are billed as “international” or cross-genre either, but the man knows what he’s doing.
 It’s located in Larimer Square, which is the cutesy historic district that’s great for date night (think strings of lights everywhere).

-RIP after 10 years Tag called it quits, but Chef Troy Guard has a million other restaurants in town.
+After 10 years Tag called it quits, but Chef Troy Guard has a million other restaurants in town, Los Chingones is another must-try.

 Oldie But Goodie – Cuba Cuba